 Corporate Governance Guidelines

 The following Corporate Governance Guidelines (the "Guidelines") were adopted by the Board of Directors (the "Board") of Exelixis, Inc. ("Exelixis" or the "Company").
-These Guidelines, together with Exelixis' amended and restated Certificate of Incorporation, the Bylaws and the charters of certain Board committees, provide the framework for the governance of Exelixis.
-The Board believes that these Guidelines will enhance the Company's ability to achieve Exelixis' goals, govern Exelixis with high standards of integrity and increase stockholder value.
+These Guidelines, together with Exelixis' Certificate of Incorporation, Bylaws and the charters of the various Board committees, each as currently in effect, provide the framework for the governance of Exelixis.
+The Board believes that these Guidelines reflect the Board’s commitment to govern Exelixis with high standards of integrity and increase stockholder value.

 Role and Composition of the Board